AlexNisulescu/CompanyAnalyzer/README.md

-# Python script for downloading companies financial data
+# Python script for downloading financial data for listed companies

 ## Index